KohlerHECTOR/interpretable-rl-zoo/README.md

 ## Overview

-The Interpretable RL Zoo contains policies that have been distilled from the [Stable-Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo) experts into various interpretable learners:
+The Interpretable RL Zoo contains policies that have been distilled from the [Stable-Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo) experts into various interpretable policy classes:
 - Decision Trees
 - Oblique Trees
 - Multi-Layer Perceptrons (MLPs)
-- And more...
+- Linear

-Each policy is available in multiple sizes:
+Policy have multiple sizes (number of parameters):
 - Tiny
 - Small
 - Medium